 - supports the holding of AGMs using appropriate technology.

-Of course this will not be applicable to schools registered with ACNC, which as a charity are not required to hold an AGM in these timeframes, it is one of the provisions ‘turned-off’, see here.
+Of course this will not be applicable to schools established as a company limited by guarantee (CLG) but registered with ACNC, which as a charity are not required to hold an AGM in these timeframes, unless your constitution imposes an obligation to follow Corporations Act requirements in relation to meetings.

 Temporary Relief from Personal Liability for Trading while Insolvent